 Incident data, Corporate investigations and case files, Asset lists, Person information, potentially including Personally Identifiable Information (PII), Patient information, including potentially Personal Health Information (PHI), Security guard activities, Standard operating procedures.

-All data is housed in a Microsoft SQL Server database.
+Data is housed in a Microsoft SQL Server database.
 Data is encrypted at rest using an AES-256 algorithm and in transit using TLS 1.2.
 Users can only interact with the data through the user interface (UI) or the REST API.
 Users must possess valid login credentials with proper authorization to access the data through either mechanism.
 To use the API, users must request and possess an additional authorized key.

 Users may export data they are authorized to access by running a query in the UI and exporting the result to Excel.